AdobeDocs/campaign.en/help/v8/connect/integration.md

 Modernize your implementation and leverage all Adobe Experience Cloud capabilities.

 [!DNL :speech_balloon:] As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to connect Campaign with Adobe Experience Cloud services and solutions.
-You need to implement Adobe Identity Management Service (IMS).
-[Learn more](../start/connect.md#connect-ims)

 Campaign v8 can connect with: